 The school will teach Health Education to pupils, including basic first aid, such as dealing with common injuries.

-The headteacher will ensure that there is an appropriate number of first-aid trained staff members working within in each classroom.
+The Principal will ensure that there is an appropriate number of first-aid trained staff members working within in each classroom.

-The list of staff members trained in first-aider is listed around the school site.
+The list of staff members that are trained first-aiders are clearly listed around school on designated posters.